blitzwolfz/MemeRoyale/README.md

-## Match card, .env file, and all non code files
+## Match card, .env file, and all non-code files

 As of now, I don't have a public env example file but however, this is where all the sensitive data is being stored.
 This includes the [discord bot token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and [MongoDB url](https://docs.mongodb.com/guides/server/drivers/) needed to access the database.
-An .env file is not required to make this bot work, the file is secure for me as I can contain my development variables on my PC and production variables on a server, as such I purposefully did not include the dependencies needed to run this bot with .env in the requirements tab.
+An .env file is required to make this bot work.
 [This is a good read on what to do and not to do.](https://github.com/AnIdiotsGuide/discordjs-bot-guide/blob/master/other-guides/env-files.md)